wp-staging/wp-staging/readme.txt

 * Tweak: Set WordPress 4.4 as minimum required WordPress version #1449
 * Dev: Fix Queue working in PHP 8 and Add PHP 8 unit tests in backup fast tests #1450
 * Dev: Cancel pending or running github actions backup fast tests if there is a new push on the same PR #1486
+* Dev: Fix Queue working in PHP 8 and Add PHP 8 unit tests in fast tests #1450
+* Dev: Cancel pending or running github actions fast tests if there is a new push on the same PR #1486

 = 2.9.0 =
 * New: Compatible up to WordPress 5.8.2